RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 * 1 high-speed Internet connection.
 * A separate computer capable of writing an SD card image, or an SD card pre-configured for Raspberry Pi.

-The makers of the Pi have tested the device with SD cards as large as 32GB.
-I see no harm in using a larger card.
-More room for testing.
+The Pi makers have tested the device with SD cards as large as 32GB, even though 4GB is recommended.
+Personally, I prefer the larger cards because they allow more room for experiments.

 #### Prepping the SD Card
 The Pi's operating system boots from the SD card.
 There are several methods for prepping the SD card with the Raspberry Pi system.
 The easiest: Buy a Pi with a pre-configured SD card.